 Sister Suzanne Gross, FSE

 Sister Suzanne is a Franciscan Sister of the Eucharist.
-She graduated from Loyola University in Chicago and now holds a Masters Degree in Public Administration from the University of Hartford and a Masters Degree in Theology from Holy Apostles College and Seminary.
+She graduated from Loyola University in Chicago and also holds a Masters Degree in Public Administration from the University of Hartford and a Masters Degree in Theology from Holy Apostles College and Seminary.
 Since 1987, Sister Suzanne has been the Administrator of Franciscan Home Care and Hospice Care and is a past president of the Connecticut Coalition to Improve End-of-Life Care.
 She presents at various conferences around the United States on end-of-life issues, human suffering, and the culture of life.

 Sister Amaris Salata